-In lesson 1 we have seen how neurons can use electrical potentials and impulses to "encode" features of the outside world, and in lesson 2 we saw how they can combine information using converging synaptic connections.
-In the lesson in week 3 we shall look at how these mechanisms are at play to deliver visual information from the eyes to our brains, and in week 4 we shall look in some detail at how the brain then processes this information.
+In earlier lessons we have seen how neurons can use electrical potentials and impulses to "encode" features of the outside world, and how they can combine information using converging synaptic connections.
+We shall shall now explore how these mechanisms are at play to deliver visual information from the eyes to our brains, and in the following week we shall look in some detail at how the brain then processes this information.

 - Imagine light to be a stream of tiny "wave packets" (photons) which rush out from a light source at phenomenal speed, and which can penetrate transparent materials, but not opaque ones.
 When hitting opaque ones they either bounce back or get absorbed.
 In order to allow us to see, our eyes must collect the photons that bounced off the objects around us, and try to work out the properties of those objects from those reflected objects.